-By the end of 1980s Tirau was becoming a victim of the centralisation and urbanisation that had affected so many rural towns in N.Z.
+By the end of 1980s Tirau was becoming a victim of the centralisation and urbanisation that had affected so many rural towns in New Zealand.

-The success of Oxford Court Antiques was an example for others to follow.
-The B.N.Z Bank branch had closed down, as had the local butcher, baker, chemist and Rose Bros General Store which had been a Tirau landmark.
+The BNZ Bank branch had closed down, as had the local butcher, baker, chemist and Rose Bros General Store which had been a Tirau landmark.

 This left Tirau with many empty shops and closed buildings.

-Today, Tirau boasts a “Big Sheep” wool gallery, the “Big Dog” Information Centre, and wide range of specialty gift, clothing and homeware stores, a selection of great cafes and restaurants, and a medieval castle housing a doll & toy museum.
+Today, Tirau boasts a “Big Sheep” wool gallery, the “Big Dog” Information Centre and a wide range of specialty gift, clothing and homeware stores, plus a selection of great cafes and restaurants.

 It has been a remarkable transformation for the small, rural town which has now evolved from being a place which traffic passed through, to a vibrant and popular destination in its own right.